Pelvic Health

 Jenny Horrigan, our experienced chartered pelvic health physiotherapist, specialises in the detailed assessment and management of a range of pelvic health problems for women and men.

-Addressing issues like incontinence and urgency through tailored retraining and exercises.
+Addressing issues like incontinence and urgency through tailored retraining and exercises, transcutaneous tibial nerve stimulation and acupuncture.

 Chronic Pelvic Pain Relief

-Managing conditions such as endometriosis and interstitial cystitis to alleviate discomfort.
+Managing conditions such as endometriosis, IBS, chronic anorectal pain disorders and bladder pain syndrome to alleviate discomfort.

 Pre and Postnatal Support